-Edinburgh Poverty Commission Progress Update
+Edinburgh Poverty Commission

-2. Executive Summary
+Executive Summary

-- 2.1 This paper provides an update on progress of the Edinburgh Poverty Commission in the period since its formal launch in November 2018, and the next steps planned during the final stages of the commission's work programme towards March 2020. - 2.2 The paper also presents a first summary of initial findings and recommendations developed by the Commission, based on its work to date.
-These findings provide a new picture of the modern face of poverty in Edinburgh, a definition and vision of what solving poverty in Edinburgh would mean, and an initial framework of solutions and game changers (material, relational, and strategic) that are required to meet that vision. - 2.3 These interim findings and solutions are presented for discussion and to help build early consensus on the steps Edinburgh can take to solve poverty.
+- 1. This paper provides an update on progress of the Edinburgh Poverty Commission in the period since its formal launch in November 2018. - 2.
+The paper also presents a first summary of initial findings and recommendations developed by the Commission, based on its work to date.
+These findings and solutions are presented for discussion and to help build early consensus on the steps Edinburgh can take to solve poverty. - 3.
+Contact: Chris Adams, Strategy Manager (City Strategies) Paula McLeay, Policy and Insight Senior Manager, (email: chris.adams@edinburgh.gov.uk, Paula.Mcleay@edinburgh.gov.uk,)

-3. Background